cndpost/flutter_reactive_ble_fork/README.md

 Duplicate declarations of permission android.permission.BLUETOOTH with different maxSdkVersions.

-With this fork, the local wteak to work around the problem is no longer needed.
+With this fork, the local tweak to work around the problem is no longer needed.
 See the local tweak discussion in : https://github.com/PhilipsHue/flutter_reactive_ble/issues/560

 # Flutter reactive BLE library